 I can hear the howls already.
 But the East Africans are not the culprits, though they are the public face, and thus bear a modicum of responsibility.
 It’s more the sport’s overseers who must shoulder responsibility by first acknowledging the problem, then addressing it.

 Even the athlete managers, who one would assume would be interested in raising the public profile of their clients, won’t do anything until the events themselves apply pressure by declaring media fitness as necessary as race fitness.
 But to date they’ve shown no inclination in that direction whatsoever.

 It’s been 26 years since Ibrahim Hussein became the first Kenyan champion of the New York City Marathon.
-And as anyone who even modestly follows the sport can tell you, in the ensuing generation that single champion has hailed an onslaught unmatched in any other sport in world history.
+And as anyone who even modestly follows the sport can tell you, the ensuing generation has hailed an onslaught unmatched in any other sport in world history.

 But excellence isn’t the issue here.
 Fan interest is.
 Africans have so dominated the sport over the last two decades, yet have added so little beyond race day speed that, regardless of their times, almost nobody knows or cares who wins even the biggest races anymore.